ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

 > 1. What does the preprocessor called `annual_mean_global` do?
 > 1. Which script is applied for the diagnostic called `map`?
 > 1. Can you link specific lines in the recipe to the tasks that we saw before?
+> 1. How is the location of the city specified?
+> 1. How is the temporal range of the data specified?
 >
 > > ## Answers
 > >